fhnw-ise-qcrypt/oqs-demos/openssh/README.md

 [Install Docker](https://docs.docker.com/install) and run the following commands in this directory:

-1. Run `docker build -t oqs-openssh-img .` This will generate the image with a default QSC algorithm (`p256-dilithium2` -- see Dockerfile to change this).
+1. Run `docker build -t oqs-openssh-img .` This will generate the image
 2. With `docker network create
-2. `docker run --name oqs-openssh-server -ditp 2222:2222 --rm oqs-openssh-img` This will start a docker container that has sshd listening for SSH connections on port 2222 and this port is forwarded to and accessible via `localhost:2222`.
+3. `docker run --name oqs-openssh-server -ditp 2222:2222 --rm oqs-openssh-img` This will start a docker container that has sshd listening for SSH connections on port 2222 and this port is forwarded to and accessible via `localhost:2222`.
 3. `docker run --rm --name oqs-openssh-client -dit oqs-openssh-img` will start a docker container with the same properties as `oqs-openssh-server` except the port 2222 is not published.
 4. You can hop on either of those two containers as a non-root user (oqs) to use the built in OQS-OpenSSH binaries or do other shenanigans by typing